H2CO3/nanosql/README.md

 ## Cargo Features

 * `derive`: activates procedural macros - mostly custom `#[derive]`s for commonly-used traits.
+  **Activated by default.**
+* `expr-check`: uses the `sqlparser` crate to check for syntax errors in raw SQL expressions in derive macro attributes at compile time.
+This ensures that any generated SQL will be valid and syntax error in user-supplied SQL code will be clearly pinpointed, instead of causing mysterious statement preparation errors at runtime. **Activated by default.**
 * `not-nan`: implements `Param` and `ResultRecord` for `ordered_float::NotNan`.
 This allows for a more type-safe interface in queries: since SQLite treats `NaN` as the SQL `NULL` value, you may run into surprising errors when binding or retrieving an `f32::NAN` or `f64::NAN` and the